-If you have further questions concerning your supervision, please do not hesitate to contact .
+If you have further questions concerning your supervision, please do not hesitate to contact HIGRADE .

-Regulations for Doctoral Researchers and Advisors at the UFZ
+- Regulations for Doctoral Researchers and Advisors at the UFZ - Link (UFZ internal)

-Please note that in addition to the participation in HIGRADE doctoral researcher have to get enrolled in the university/faculty, which will award the doctoral degree.
+Please note that in addition to the participation in HIGRADE, doctoral researchers have to get enrolled in the university/faculty, which will award the doctoral degree.
 Further information on the university doctoral degree regulations (Promotionsordnungen) can be found here.